Providing Small Group Occupational Therapy for Children and Teens.

 What to watch for:

-- Difficulty with brushing teeth, washing hands, dressing self, or toileting
+- Difficulty with basic self care (BADLs): brushing teeth, washing hands, dressing self, bathing, toileting, eating or feeding self